Nipple Shields: Pros & Cons, Proper Fit, How Long To Use

 Nipple Shields for Nursing – What To Know

-If a lactation consultant suggested you use a nipple shield, here are some things you should know.
+If a lactation consultant suggests you use a nipple shield, here are some things you should know.

 Nipple Shields’ Purpose